 - Peel away the purple leaves.
 Underneath each one of them is a row of banana sprouts.

 Remove the purple leaves until you reach the softer white center, the edible part.
 Discard the purple leaves (or keep some aside for serving) and bigger banana sprouts.

 Chop the stem off.
 Underneath these whiter leaves are also edible sprouts.

 Slice the white center finely.
 Do this quickly because it changes color fast.

-Then soak the sliced banana flower in the ice water.
+Then soak the sliced banana flower in the ice water for 10 minutes.